mirko-pagliai/cakephp-database-backup/docs/Import backups.md

 1. a generic `Finder` instance is created, without calling the `name()` method;
 2. a `foreach` loop is executed with the names of the two connections;
 3. within the single loop, the `Finder` instance is cloned and the `name()` method is executed;
-4. the backup file for that connection is imported, taking care to instantiate `BackupImport` by passing the `$Connection` parameter (otherwise it would only use the default one).
+4. the backup file for that connection is imported, taking care to instantiate `BackupImport` by passing the `$Connection` parameter (otherwise it would only use the default one);
+5. overall, in case of an error, the `ConsoleIo::error()` method is called (rather than `abort()`), the `$hasError` variable is set and the current loop is interrupted (with `continue`) to skip to the next one.
+This ensures that the command is not interrupted at the first error (for example, if one of the two backup files is missing or cannot be imported).